ironsheep/P2-vscode-extensions/TASKS.md

 We'll configure our compileP2 task to be the default.

-We'll add a downloadP2 task and assign comamnd-shift-D to it.
+We'll add a downloadP2 task and assign command-shift-D to it.
 It will depend upon the compile task which makes it run first and then we download the newly compiled result.

+TODO: we need to ensure download doesn't proceed if compile fails

 #### More Advanced building

 We'll also test using the file-watch technoology to automatically compile and download our project files when they are modified.

-## Building with Flexspin on macOS
+## P2 Code Development with FlexProp on macOS

+To complete your setup so you can use FlexProp on your mac under VScode you'll need to install FlexProp and then:

+One time:

+- install a common keybinding (works accross all your P2 projects)
+- Optionally add a couple of VSCode extension if you wish to have the features I demonstrated"
+    - "Error Lens" which adds the compile errors messages to the associated line of code
+    - "Explorer Exclude" which allows you to hide file types (e.g., .p2asm, .binary) from the explorer panel

+For each P2 Project:

+- install a tasks.json file in each of your P2 projects

+### FlexProp install specifics

+The FlexProp toolset does not have a standard install location.
+So we will likely have many locations amongst all of us P2 users.
+You have to take note of where you installed it and then adjust the following examples to point to where your binaries ended up on your file system.

+I my case, on my Mac's, I install the folder at /Applications/Flexprop.
+Yours will likely be different.
+If it is different you will need to modify two lines in the following tasks.json file.
+The two lines are:
+- "command": "{installPath}/bin/flexspin.mac",  (in the "compileP2" task)
+- "command": "{installPath}/bin/loadp2.mac",    (in the "downloadP2" task)

+Simply replace {installPath} with your own path.

+### Add custom tasks for compileP2 and downloadP2

+In your project folder create a directory named ".vscode" (if it's not already there.)

+In this new directory create a "tasks.json" file containing the following contents.

 Here is a project-specific file for macOS: **.vscode/tasks.json**